 When reviewing your business school application, admissions committees want to see that you can clearly articulate your goals and tie them into your personal story.
 Why, you might ask, do you need to articulate your goals if many people either change their mind or want to explore career options during their time in an MBA program?
 By submitting a well-thought-out goals essay, you are showing that you can build a plan to reach a goal; do the research to find out what is feasible; assess what skills and experience you need to reach that goal; and find the resources at each program to which you are applying to achieve that goal.
 This way, if your goal changes while at business school, you are showing admissions teams you have the skill set to build a new plan to your new goal.

-Here are seven tips to help you write a standout goals essay:
+Here are six tips to help you write a standout goals essay:

 1. Start with the “why” behind your goals.